replicatedhq/kURL/README.md

 The `make watchrsync` command requires Node with the `gaze-run-interrupt` package available globally.

 On the remote instance run `cd ~/aka/scripts && sudo bash install.sh` to test your changes.

+### Airgap Builds

+Run `make dist/aka.tar.gz` to create an airgap bundle with packages for all supported operating systems.

+Run `make dist/aka-ubuntu-1804.tar.gz` to create an airgap bundle without Ubuntu 16 or RHEL7 packages, roughly 165MB vs 475MB for the full bundle.

+Copy the bundle to the airgapped instance, untar and run `cd ~/scripts && sudo bash install.sh`.